 - Salt and ground black pepper to taste

-Add the cilantro, mint and dill and stir to mix.
+- Add the ginger-garlic paste, cilantro, mint and dill and stir to mix.
 Add the biryani masala, cashews if using, half the fried onions, tofu cubes and yogurt and stir well.
 Check if there's enough salt and add more if needed.
 Bring the masala to a boil.

 - If you don't have a microwave, or would rather not use it, you can make the rice on the stove top.
 Bring the water to a boil with the spices and salt, add the washed rice, cover and cook for eight minutes or until about 80 percent done.